Tracy Corkhill: Jamie Henderson

 Producers heavily invested time into their relationship, with Tracy and Jamie being given their own spin-off series titled, South.
 The miniseries consisted of two thirty-minute episodes which were broadcast during a daytime slot in March 1988.
 Production worked with Thames Television to co-produce the series.
 South was written by Frank Cottrell-Boyce and was shot on film unlike Brookside episodes which were recorded on videotape.
 South producer Peter Griffiths told Ken Irwin from the Daily Mirror that "we're aiming at a hard hitting drama which explores urgent issues facing young people today - like unemployment and living conditions."
 The episodes featured Tracy and Jamie leaving Liverpool intent on beginning a new life in London.
 It follows there subsequent troubles as they attempt to make friends and seek employment.
 Jamie quickly accepts leaving was a mistake and books them a ticket to return home.
 Tracy however leaves Jamie and disappears in London alone.
 McKee told Roy West of Liverpool Echo that this was because Tracy quite likes the party lifestyle displayed to her.
 In juxtaposition Jamie finds it difficult to adjust and lacks employment opportunities.
 McKee told Irwin that naïve Tracy and Jamie "come to London in search of a new life together, thinking the streets are paved with gold."
 British singer Morrissey also makes a cameo appearance in the series and is featured in a scene with Tracy.
 Kerrigan found filming South a memorable experience, especially with Morrissey's cameo.
 She found it completely different to filming Brookside content.
 It was her first experience working for a larger company and she stated Thames Television had a bigger spending budget.
 They paid for chauffeurs and a winnebago for Kerrigan.
 She later commented "Boyce wrote us a lovely script and it was just a pleasure.
-I’m so grateful for that experience."
+I'm so grateful for that experience."
 Kerrigan also revealed that she was contracted with Brookside until September but would definitely stay there after.

 South's storylines ran in conjunction with the main series.
 When Jamie returns home, Brookside episodes showed Jamie and Rod going back to London to locate Tracy and convince her to return home.
 To promote South, producers hosted a press screening event in London.
 Kerrigan thought it was surreal viewing invitations to the event with her image on them.
 The spin-off proved less successful with viewers than its predecessor Damon and Debbie.
 After the series, Kerrigan worked with other cast members to promote awareness of homelessness.
 Kerrigan revealed that working on South "really thought me a great deal about the problems of being alone and homelessness."
 Tracy and Jamie's relationship was abruptly ended and Tracy's stories were quickly rewritten due to an altercation during filming.
 McKee was fired from Brookside following an argument with a director, Nick Lauchland.
-McKee refused to wear a jumper that Lauchland had chose for him and when Redmond got involved, McKee told him to "stuff" his job and he was instantly dismissed.
+McKee refused to wear a jumper that Lauchland had chosen for him and when Redmond got involved, McKee told him to "stuff" his job and he was instantly dismissed.